 Important Things To Know When Arriving in Langkawi

-1) Be aware that Malaysia is one hour ahead of Thailand.
+1) Know that Malaysia is one hour ahead of Thailand

 2) There are two drop off points in Langkawi.
 If you want get dropped off at the ferry terminal that is closer to your accommodation, pay attention to where your ticket drops you off.
 If you don’t care, then carry on 🙂

 3) Once you arrive on Langkawi, there are exchange counters and ATMs for you to get your Malaysian Riggits.

 4) Make sure you have all documents needed for your Visa.
 Once at the Langkawi port, you will need to hand over those documents in order to get stamped into the country.
 US citizens, your Visa requirements are below.